AGValdes/Ecommerse-App/README.md

 - The Product Details view will hold the form needed to create or update a product, as well as the details associated with the selected Product.
 Submitting the form will redirect you to a confirmation page.

 APIKeyName: EcommerceEmail

+References:
+	Special thanks to freeformatter for the states dropdown at checkout.